IPCS INCHEM Home

 AVOID ALL CONTACT!

-Personal protection: particulate filter adapted to the airborne concentration of the substance.
+Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
 Do NOT let this chemical enter the environment.
-Sweep spilled substance into containers; if appropriate, moisten first to prevent dusting.
+Sweep spilled substance into covered containers.
+If appropriate, moisten first to prevent dusting.

 Harmful if swallowed